RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 5. Item Revisions
 6. Creature Revisions
 7. Better XP Progression
-8. Faster Targos
-9. Faster Horde Fortress
-10. Faster Ice Temple
-11. Faster Wandering Village
-12. Faster Black Raven Monastery
-13. Faster Underdark
-14. Faster Dragon's Eye
-15. Faster Severed Hand
-16. Shorten the Dragon's Eye time loop questline to a single battle
-17. Mage Scrolls for New Spells
-18. Revised Creature Immunities
-19. More Accurate Saving Throws for Enemies
-20. Revise Critical Hit Immunity
-21. Better Racial Enemies for Rangers
-22. Cosmetic Tweaks
-23. More Persuasion Options
-24. NPC Core
-25. NPCs start with experience
-26. New GUI
-27. Looping Main Theme
-28. Revised Battle Square
-29. Minor Damage Resistance for Armor and Shields
-30. Race Revisions
-31. Enemies give the same amount of experience regardless of the party's level
-32. Adjust encounter level-scaling
-33. Reduce enemy HP bonuses in Heart of Fury Mode
-34. Reduce enemy attack bonuses in Heart of Fury Mode
-35. Reduce enemy saving throw bonuses in Heart of Fury Mode
-36. Weaken allied summoned creatures in Heart of Fury Mode
-37. Have the party start with experience in Heart of Fury Mode
-38. Reduce the delay between sneak attacks
-39. Increase the level cap
-40. Always learn spells from scrolls successfully
-41. Remove the summoning limit
-42. Add attacks of opportunity to the game
-43. Roll for stats at character creation
-44. Add more traps
-45. Add key bindings for automating buffing
+8. More Interesting Alternative to the Palisade Quests
+9. Add Additional Ways to Progress Through Certain Areas
+10. Faster Wandering Village
+11. Faster Dragon's Eye
+12. Shorten the Dragon's Eye time loop questline to a single battle
+13. Add more scrolls to the game
+14. Revised Creature Immunities
+15. More Accurate Saving Throws for Enemies
+16. Revise Critical Hit Immunity
+17. Better Racial Enemies for Rangers
+18. Cosmetic Tweaks
+19. More Persuasion Options
+20. NPC Core
+21. NPCs start with experience
+22. New GUI
+23. Looping Main Theme
+24. Revised Battle Square
+25. Minor Damage Resistance for Armor and Shields
+26. Race Revisions
+27. Enemies give the same amount of experience regardless of the party's level
+28. Adjust encounter level-scaling
+29. Reduce enemy HP bonuses in Heart of Fury Mode
+30. Reduce enemy attack bonuses in Heart of Fury Mode
+31. Reduce enemy saving throw bonuses in Heart of Fury Mode
+32. Weaken allied summoned creatures in Heart of Fury Mode
+33. Have the party start with experience in Heart of Fury Mode
+34. Reduce the delay between sneak attacks
+35. Increase the level cap
+36. Always learn spells from scrolls successfully
+37. Remove the summoning limit
+38. Add attacks of opportunity to the game
+39. Roll for stats at character creation
+40. Add more traps
+41. Add key bindings for automating buffing

 --Class Revisions--

-This component revises the game's classes to make warriors and rogues much more viable.
+This component revises the game's classes to make warriors and rogues much more viable, and it adds over 30 new feats to the game.
 This component is most balanced when combined with the Spell Revisions component.

 Barbarians: Barbarian rage now grants immunity to fear, hopelessness, stun, paralysis, sleep, and unconsciousness.
 Also, Barbarians start gaining damage resistance at level 2 rather than level 11, and their damage resistance from their class is doubled if they're wearing medium armor (hide armor or chain mail).
 Barbarian Rage now keeps improving after level 20.